 He’s surprised by the question, and he nods, “Yes, how did you know?
 It’s because they’re uncommon over here I can’t do much with them, as a herd.”

 I smile at him, “Randy, the new company is to have an initial value of one million dollars with shares at a dollar each.
 I’ll put up fifty-five percent as cash and Frank Phillips will put up his forty-five percent as pedigree horses.
 The company will breed, train, and sell horses, they’ll specialise in the pedigree of the Australian Stock Horse known as a Waler.
 The operation will be run from a facility to be built on my estate, and they’ll pay a proper rent for the land.
 The papers of incorporation need to note several years will be needed to establish this new business.
-To ensure the business has a good chance to get established, and grow, the partners aren’t to withdraw any equity or profits for seven years; all of the profits to be rolled back in during this period.
+To ensure the business has a good chance to get established, and grow, the partners aren’t to withdraw any equity or profits for seven years; all of the profits to be rolled back into the business during this period.
 If either party sells out or hands on their shares that rule is to apply to the new owners, and the deed of sale or gift is to note the clause.
 I want this tied up tighter than a fish’s arse.
 Frank has a bitchy ex who’s doing all she can to see he stays broke.
 She can’t do anything to the horses until he sells them.
 He’s not selling them, but swapping them for shares.
 I want to make sure she can’t get a fixed court to steal them from him.
 This is all he has to leave his daughters.”

 Randy thinks for a few minutes.
 “Al, I think I can do this if I do it a little differently.”
 I turn the volume up then hold the phone away from my ear so Frank can listen in.
 “I’ll incorporate the company with some ironclad clauses I know the courts have previously approved.
 They’ll hold all the way up to the Supreme Court.
 The first is for all profits of the first six years to go back into improving and expanding the business.
 Second is none of the initial shareholders can sell or pass on their shares, except to the other existing shareholders for that period.
 In the case of death the shares may be bequeathed to blood heirs on the same terms applying to the initial shareholder.
 Third is the shareholders may be employed by the company, but only at the industry pay rates for the work they do.
 If there’s no set industry rate they’re to be paid the industry average for the region.
 They must keep records of attendance and work done.
 Fourth is the percentage of profits to be paid out after the sixth full year of operation is to be agreed by the shareholders at the end of the year when the amount of pre-distribution profit is known.
 How does that sound?
 Think that may protect the investment?”

-I look at Frank, he grins while he nods.
+I look at Frank, he grins while he nods yes.
 I smile, and say, “Do it.”
 I hang up after saying goodbye.
 “Once I saw all the girls looking at the horses I just knew I wasn’t getting out of here without buying a lot.
 So the issue became how to protect you while I do it.”
 They both laugh.
 “Now I need a manager to run that operation as well as plan the stables etcetera.”

 I look at Frank when I say the last, he smiles, and holds out his hand.
-While we shake on the deal, he says, “My girls live in Gettysburg.
+While we shake on the deal he says, “My girls live in Gettysburg.
 Is it OK for them to come to visit to take a ride?”